Say and Play Family

 We also want to eliminate the use of pacifiers, bottles, sippy cups, and thumbsucking, as the suckling action that occurs will work against all our efforts.
 Nutrition should never be compromised; the bottle or sippy cup should be removed when your child can drink effectively from an open cup or straw.

-The specific sounds your child is having difficulty producing are analyzed using a standardized test.
+The specific sounds your child has difficulty producing are analyzed using a standardized test.
 It is then determined which, if any sounds are appropriate to address.
 This depends on her ability to say the specific sound (maybe she can say the sound in isolation, but not in a word) and the muscle-based results.

-I have found that using a muscle based approach, along with traditional articulation therapy increases speech clarity in conversation, rather than simply at the word level.
+I have found that using a muscle-based approach, along with traditional articulation therapy, increases speech clarity in conversation rather than simply at the word level.

 Articulation, Oral Motor Therapy, Speech Therapy speech, speech therapy